gpecorino/Vgchartz_Data_Exploration/README.md

 6. Release_date - Year of games release
 7. Genre - Genre of game
 8. Sales_NA - Sales in the North American region
-9. Sales_PAL - Sales in PAL region which include Europe, New Zealand, Australia, India, Middle East and South Africa.
+9. Sales_PAL - Sales the in PAL region which include Europe, New Zealand, Australia, India, Middle East and South Africa.
 10. Sales_JP - Sales in Japan
-11. Sales_Others - Sales from other regions not already convered
+11. Sales_Others - Sales from other regions not already covered
 12. Sales_Globe - Total sales from all regions

 **Conclusions**

+Genres with faster paced game play tend to be more popular and sell well.
+Nintendo out performs all other publishers in sales.
+Games from well established franchises make up some of the best performing games in sales and have prolonged success.
+Sony playstation platforms have the best video games sales on average when compared to its competitors

 **Technologies**